 There are two essential truths when it comes to Halloween: 1) Anybody who tells you the goal isn’t to consume the most candy possible is lying; 2) It’s an amazing opportunity for eCommerce stores to reach customers with fun promotions.

 If your store doesn’t sell horror movie memorabilia, costumes, or candy, it might seem like Halloween isn’t a natural fit.
 But that’s not the case at all.
-There are creative ways of brands of all stripes to get in on the holiday fun.
+There are creative ways of brands of all stripes to get in on the holiday fun and cater to people who want to enjoy Halloween regardless of how different it looks this year.
 If you’re not sure where to start, look no further than this compilation of Halloween inspiration.
 The following examples highlight a few different options for integrating Halloween themes into your email marketing campaigns.

 Witches, ghosts, zombies, and black cats: these universally recognized spooky symbols are sure bets for your Halloween marketing.
 However, a scarily good campaign may require a bit more creativity than simply inserting a ghoul into your usual template.

 This example from Framebridge shows the potential for Halloween marketing to tap into nostalgia and tradition.
 Two children sit in front of a television watching a bonafide Halloween classic, Hocus Pocus.
 They’re wearing black cat pajamas and witch hats, which subtly match the color scheme of the merchandise displayed in the photo.

 This email is effective because its visual themes are instantly recognizable for any family that has celebrated Halloween.
 The use of nostalgia is especially appropriate for Framebridge, which specializes in products that are closely associated with family memories.
 As an added bonus, this email uses scarcity marketing to encourage fast action with a deadline (“Until Tuesday”).